Chapter 4: Men of Bark

 Or maybe it is the culmination of everything?

-“I have lived through death, and I still do not know the answer…”
+“I have lived through death, yet I still do not know the answer…”

 As his mind drifts, a woman appears out of nowhere.

-She comes face to face with Stride as she stares deep into his eyes.
-He is captivated by her gaze feeling a deep longing for connection.
+She moves closer and comes face to face with Stride as she stares deep into his eyes.
+He is captivated by her gaze, feeling a deep longing for connection.

 She smells good, like fresh flowers at the morning markets.
 She reminds me of home.